 Various entrepreneurs or business articles talk about market validation and its process, but only a few talk about why and how you should imply the method according to your business idea.

-In this blog, we will talk about market validation, its importance, and various methods you can use to validate your product idea/ project in the market.
+In this blog, we will discuss what is market validation, its importance, and various methods you can use to validate your product idea or project in the market.

 Market validation is the process of verifying whether your idea solves the pain points or issues of your targeted market.
 Validating your product idea enables you to reasonably anticipate if your target audience feels confident about your startup solution and whether they will purchase/subscribe to the product once it is launched in the market.